 Lawson Lake County Park

-Once known as Camp Opportunities,the park has been reopened with the hope that it may bring forth new opportunities for the families of Albany County throughout the summer months.
-With an appreciation that there remains more to do, and an understanding that municipal resources are not unlimited, we are reaching out to the community for the assistance needed to restore Lawson Lake County Park to its original promise.
+Once the home of Camp Opportunities, we have worked hard to restore the summer youth programs and renewed efforts to improve the park facilities to better accommodate public use and protect natural resources.
+We hope that this may bring forth new opportunities for the families of Albany County to enjoy the park throughout the year.
+With an appreciation that there remains more to do, and an understanding that municipal resources are not unlimited, we have been reaching out to the community for the assistance needed to restore Lawson Lake County Park to its original promise.

 Open year round to the public for bird watching, cross country skiing, fishing, hiking, ice fishing, nature study, picnicking, snowshoeing and the use of canoes and portable cartop watercraft.

-The following uses and activities are prohibited; consumption of alcoholic beverages, hunting, motorized vehicles, motorized boats and large watercraft requiring trailers, open fires, overnight camping, swimming and trapping.
+The following uses and activities are prohibited: consumption of alcoholic beverages, hunting, trapping, motorized vehicles, motorized boats and large watercraft requiring trailers, open fires, overnight camping, and swimming.

 If you have any questions or want to report a problem, call the Albany County Recreation Bureau at (518) 655-7948.